 What are port charges for containers?

-Some port charges are fees that the shipping operators pay to the port authorities for their services.
+Some port charges are fees shipping operators pay the port authorities for their services.
 Other port charges are penalties that you pay to the port authorities or the shipping lines.
-These are charged if shipment is early, late or there’s some last minute change in its route.
+These are charged if shipments arrive early, late, or have last-minute changes in their route.

-These charges increase the cost of shipping.
-And oftentimes, also affect the final price of the cargo being transported.
+These charges increase the cost of shipping and oftentimes, affect the final price of the cargo being transported.

-While some port charges like demurrage and detention can be avoided, other charges are fixed.
-These include terminal handling charges and good dues among others.
+While some port charges such as demurrage and detention can be avoided, others are fixed.
+These include terminal handling charges and goods dues.

 13 common types of port charges for containers

-Port charges are calculated based on a number of factors.
-Some charges take into account the type of freight, how it’s packed, its weight, or how long it’s been held at the port.
+Port charges are calculated based on several factors.
+Some charges consider the type of freight, how it’s packed, its weight, or how long it’s been held at the port.

-There are many external factors that also affect the port charges you’re paying.
-For example, if the port is congested, it’ll take longer for your container to get unloaded.
-You can end up paying port storage charges in this case, at no fault of yours.
-If you’re aware beforehand of all the port charges, you can plan better and avoid them.
+Many external factors also affect the port charges you’re paying.
+For example, during port congestion, containers take longer to unload; this can lead you to pay port storage charges, at no fault of yours.
+But if you’re aware beforehand of all the port charges, you can plan better and avoid them.

-To help you with that, here is a list of port charges that are pretty common in shipping.
+To help you with that, here is a list of common port charges in shipping.

 Goods dues

-The rates on these charges vary from port to port/ terminal to terminal.
-But they are usually calculated depending on the weight, volume, or number of the goods.
+The rates on these charges vary from port to port or terminal to terminal.
+But they are usually calculated depending on the weight, volume, or number of goods.
 The goods dues can also be set based on the nature of the cargo.

 Terminal handling charge

-The terminal handling charge (THC) is another one of container charges at ports you can’t get around.
-As the name suggests, the THC is a fee collected by terminal operators for loading, unloading, storage, movement and maintenance of containers at a terminal, container freight station, or even at a wharf.
+Terminal handling charge (THC) is another container charge at ports you can’t get around.
+As the name suggests, THC is a fee collected by terminal operators for loading, unloading, storage, movement, and maintenance of containers at a terminal, container freight station, or even at a wharf.

-Both the ports where the cargo is loaded and discharged charge terminal handling fees.
+Both ports where the cargo is loaded and discharged charge terminal handling fees.

-If your containers only require transshipment, then the port where that takes place also charges THC.
-In this case, the terminal handling charges will be paid by the shipping line directly.
-However, that is often not the case with THC at the loading and discharging ports.
-Here, the shipper and consigneeWhat is a consignee?
+If your containers only require transshipment, the port where that takes place charges THC.
+In this case, the shipping line pays the terminal handling charge directly.
+However, that is often not the case at the loading and discharging ports; the shipper and consigneeWhat is a consignee?
 When transporting freight (by ocean, air, or land), there are two parties involved — one who is shipping and the other who is receiving the freight.
 The recipient of the goods b...
-More of the cargo decide who pays the THC.
+More of the cargo then decide who pays the THC.

 Port storage charges

-Port storage charges are the charges paid for the space occupied by the container inside the terminal grounds, warehouse, or container yard.
-This storage period starts as soon as your containers enter the storage facility and end when they’re taken out of the territory.
+Port storage charges are fees paid for the space occupied by the container inside the terminal grounds, warehouse, or container yard.
+The storage period starts as soon as the containers enter the storage facility and ends when they leave the territory.

-However, the ports offer some free days (3-7 days) for the containers to get loaded or unloaded and leave the terminal.
-If your containers are able to leave the terminal before the free days get over, you can avoid paying port storage charges.
-But if your containers get stuck on the port due to port delays, port congestion, or any external factors, you’ll have to pay the container storage charges.
+However, the ports offer free days (3-7 days) for the containers to get loaded or unloaded and leave the terminal.
+If your containers leave the terminal before the free days get over, you can avoid paying port storage charges.
+But if your containers get stuck due to port delays, port congestion, or any other external factors, you’ll have to pay the container storage charges.

 Early arrival charge

 Most ports work on strict schedules.
-If your container arrives at the port before its schedule, you may end up paying an early arrival charge.
 Ports assign stack dates to each vessel and coordinate their activities based on them.
-If your containers are on the port before the stacks are open, it’ll create more work for the port authorities.
-And you’ll end up paying early arrival fees for that.
+If your containers arrive at the port before the stacks are open, it creates more work for the port authorities and you’ll end up paying early arrival fees for that.

 Late arrival charge

-Similar to the early arrival charge, there’s also a late arrival fee.
+Similar to the early arrival charge, there’s a late arrival fee.
 If your container arrives later than planned, the port might charge a late arrival fee.
-Especially. if the container is delayed enough that the stacks, it was scheduled to be taken to, are already closed.
-Something that will bring more work to the port workers.
+Especially, if the container is delayed long enough that the stacks it was scheduled for are already closed.
+Again, something that’ll bring more work to the port workers.

-This is a port charge for containers that might be added by the port.
-Each container needs to be loaded or unloaded from the vessel.
-Some ports may charge an additional fee for doing that.
+This is a port charge added by the port for loading and unloading containers from the vessel.
+Some ports may apply an additional fee for this service.

 Cancellation or amendment charge

-Every industry charges some cancellation or amendment charges, especially at the last minute.
-In the shipping industry too, you’ll have to pay a cancellation charge if you want to cancel the arrival of your containers.
-Similarly, an amendment fee is charged if the route of your containers is changed to include/remove another port.
+Every industry imposes cancellation or amendment charges, especially for last-minute changes.
+In the shipping industry too, you’ll have to pay a cancellation fee if you want to cancel the arrival of your containers.
+Similarly, an amendment fee is charged if the route of your containers is changed to add or remove a port.

 Container clearance charges

 These fees are associated with customs clearance and inspections of imported or exported goods.
-They can include documentation charges, inspection fees, port fees for imports and customs duties.
-To calculate these charges, you should check with your local Consulate, or Embassy of the destination country to find out what items in your shipment may be subject to duty and what those duties may be.
+They can include documentation charges, inspection fees, port fees for imports, and customs duties.
+To calculate these charges, you should check with your local Consulate, or Embassy of the destination country to find out what items in your shipment may be subject to duty and how much they cost.

 Plugging charges